FrankCCCCC/DL_DB_Quick_Note/RL/model-based/readme.md

 [PDF Highlight](./alphago/Mastering%20the%20game%20of%20Go%20with%20deep%20neural%20networks%20and%20tree%20search.pdf)

-It's the paper that proposes AlphaGo.
+It's the paper that proposes **AlphaGo**.
 It is quite famous when I was a freshman of college.
 It somehow is the reason that I was addicted to Reinforcement Learning.
 Thus Our journey of model-based RL will start here.
 Although it is not the first one that propose model-based RL, I still believe it will give an big picture of model-based RL.

 ### Introduction